horenbergerb/horenbergerb.github.io/_posts/2023-09-09-finetuningllamaforcreativetasks.md

 ---
 custom_excerpt: |
   "...Am I arguing at a dataset of 30 examples is optimal?
 No, definitely not.
 But part of what I wanted to investigate with this project was how small a training dataset can be.
 Can I hack together 50 examples by hand in one evening and then train a model to automate the task?
-Big if true......"
+Big if true..."
 tag: blog
 ---